 Nicolson 5, 6, and 7 are home to both first-year and upper-class students living together in the hall community.
 Most first year student live in double rooms; single rooms house most upper-class students.
 The buildings are home to a community kitchen, study lounges, social lounges and performance space.
 The complex overlooks Foss Hill, a grassy scenic spot for lounging and socializing.

 Upperclass students can apply to live in Japanese Hall, Film Hall, French Hall, and Single Sex floors during housing selection.
-First year students can participate in Residential College and Single Sex Floors.
+First year students can also participate in Single Sex Floors.

 Japanese Hall - Nicolson 5 (Lower Level)The mission of Japanese Hall is to inspire interest in the Japanese language and culture, and to provide opportunities for those who are already interested to share their knowledge and deepen their own understanding.
 The hall reflects the individual interests of the residents, and programs are based on both traditional events as well as pop culture.

 Single Sex Floors - Nicolson 5 and 5.5 (1st and 2nd Floors)